ChainShot/Uniswap-V3-Content/projects/Swaps/0.7.5/Exact Input Single/task.md

 Before calling the router, be sure to approve it to spend all of the contract's dai with `dai.approve`!

 > <emoji id="book" /> Need more information?
-Check out the Uniswap [Single Swaps Documentation](https://docs.uniswap.org/protocol/guides/swaps/single-swaps)!
+Check out the Uniswap [Single Swaps Documentation](https://docs.uniswap.org/protocol/guides/swaps/single-swaps) and the [SwapRouter Documentation](https://docs.uniswap.org/protocol/reference/periphery/interfaces/ISwapRouter)!